zacksmash/fortify-ui/README.md

 ### In a nutshell...
 **FortifyUI** exists to automate the base installation and configuration of *Laravel Fortify*, as well as to provide the features that *Laravel Fortify* recommends implementing yourself and the scaffoling for you to build your own UI around it.
 Hence, Fortify + UI.

+From the *Laravel Fortify* docs:

+> If you are not using Laravel Jetstream, you should implement user profile updates, password updates, and two-factor authentication yourself.

+See how to [activate these features](#features) using **FortifyUI**

 - [Installation](#installation)
 - [Configuration](#configuration)
 - [Features](#features)